atk4/data/docs/model.rst

 loaded / saved.
 You may, however, specify that you wish to load only a sub-set of fields.

-(In ATK4.3 we call those fields "Actual Fields")

-.. php:method:: onlyFields($fields)
+.. php:method:: setOnlyFields($fields)

     Specify array of fields.
 Only those fields will be accessible and will be loaded / saved.
 Attempt to access any other field will result in exception.

-.. php:method:: allFields()

-    Restore to full set of fields.
+    Null restore to full set of fields.
 This will also unload active record.

-.. php:attr:: only_fields
+.. php:attr:: onlyFields

     Contains list of fields to be loaded / accessed.